One Tree Point Airbnb Market Analysis 2026: Short Term Rental Data & Vacation Rental Statistics in Northland, New Zealand

 Average Monthly Airbnb Earnings Trend in One Tree Point

 Maximize your bookings by understanding the One Tree Point STR occupancy trends.
 Seasonal demand shifts significantly influence how often properties are booked.
-Typically, Januarysees the highest demand (peak season occupancy), while April experiences the lowest (low season).
+Typically, Februarysees the highest demand (peak season occupancy), while June experiences the lowest (low season).
 Effective strategies, like adjusting minimum stays or offering promotions, can boost occupancy during slower periods.
 Here's how different property tiers perform in One Tree Point:

 - Strong performing properties (Top 25%) maintain 55% or higher occupancy, suggesting good market fit and guest satisfaction.